 Prosthesis, Gun Violence, and American Popular Culture

-I’m extremely interested in the history of firearms and automobiles and how these machines have been represented in American popular media, advertisements, political ideologies.
+I’m extremely interested in the history of firearms and how they have been represented in American popular media, advertisements, political ideologies.
 I’ve been working for several years on a nonfiction, popular-audience focused book that focuses on guns in particular and which analyzes these objects as prostheses — that is, as tools for extending the human body and which involve how we understand the body’s limitations and vulnerabilities, both real and imaginary.
 Examining several centuries worth of popular American representations of firearms usage and ownership, and comparing these precedents with contemporary interviews and reportage, I explore how contemporary gun violence and the debates surrounding it are fueled by a kind of atavism — the re-enactment and continuation of a traumatic history of racial, gender, and economic violence that is thoroughly and tragically American.
-I plan on bringing this book, tentatively titled Terminal Velocities, to full completion at some point in 2018.
+I hope to have this book — or some project resembling it — completed sometime in 2018.

 Universality, the Communication of Experience, and Mourning

 I’m also interested in what can been termed the problem of universality — namely, the open question of whether or not certain experiences, attitudes, and practices are “universal” to all humans, that is, whether or not they occur ubiquitously and eternally across all human societies and individuals regardless of the contingencies of historical moment and cultural context.
 The problem of universality cashes out not just as an abstract philosophical debate but also practically, by impacting our capacity to do things like translate concepts from one language to another or simply relate empathetically to the experiences of the other human beings in our lives.